How to Fill a Prescription

 In the Doctor's Office

 The prescription process starts in the doctor's office or at the health clinic.
-Tell the doc if you're taking any medications — even over-the-counter (OTC) or herbal medicines.
-With some medications, there's a risk that one might cause problems with the other (known in the medical profession as an interaction).
-For example, certain prescription medications can make birth control pills less effective.
+Tell the doc if you're taking any medicines — even over-the-counter (OTC) medicines like vitamins or herbal medicines.
+With some medicines, there's a risk that one might cause problems with the other (known in the medical profession as an interaction).
+For example, certain prescription medicines can make birth control pills less effective.

 Your doctor may hand you a written prescription to take the pharmacy of your choice.
 Lots of docs submit prescriptions electronically, though — in which case your doc will ask which pharmacy you'd like to use.

-If you're away at school or you'll be traveling, you might want to fill your prescription at a large chain pharmacy.
-Most chains use one prescription database for all their stores, allowing you to pick up prescriptions at different stores in the same chain.
+If you'll be away for a while, you might want to fill your prescription at a large chain pharmacy.
+Most chains use one prescription database for all their stores, so you can pick up prescriptions at different stores in the same chain.

 Before you fill your prescription, find out if it's covered by insurance.
-Some medications may not be.
+Some medicines may not be.
 For example, your insurance company may not cover certain acne medicines or your doctor may have to contact the insurance company to get these approved.
 If that's the case, you'll want to know so there are no surprises at the pharmacy.
 Often the number to call is on the back of your insurance card.

 Picking Up Your Prescription